 Course Summary

 Can We Design a Better Future?
 What if we’re all designers—capable of transforming existing situations into preferred ones?
-Inspired by Herbret Simon and the Bauhaus School of Thought, this course invites you to tackle real-world social innovation challenges through the lens of design thinking: a creative, collaborative approach to complex problem-solving.
+Inspired by Herbert Simon and the Bauhaus School of Thought, this course invites you to tackle real-world social innovation challenges through the lens of design thinking: a creative, collaborative approach to complex problem-solving.

 You’ll engage deeply with design theory and become fluent in ethnographic research methods, with a focus on defining the right problem before rushing to solve it.
 Today’s urgent social and environmental challenges affect individuals, organisations, and systems—and can only be addressed through multi-stakeholder dialogue, critical thinking, and rigorous, qualitative research.